 - It is qualitative research, so it is very difficult to generalize the findings.

-- Motivation research operates on the premise that consumers are not always aware of the reasons for their actions.
+- It operates on the premise that consumers are not always aware of the reasons for their actions.

-- Motivation research is designed to uncover consumers of the subconscious or hidden motivation.
+- It is designed to uncover consumers of the subconscious or hidden motivation.

 - Marketing research is focused on what consumers do, but the focus of motivation research is on why they do it.